 - The positive side of over-mixing and pumping is that the biggest bubbles tend to collapse first.
 Small (0.5 mm) homogenous bubble size makes stronger FC.

 Below is a overview of the properties for a FC mix without any additives that can improve some of these aspects.

 Foam agents can be divided into classes,

 Synthetic surfactants (such as sodium dodecylsulfate) made from petroleum products

 Protein based sodium and potassium salts of fatty acids (alkylcarboxylic acids), such as lauric and myristic acids.
 Usually made from animal offal.

-Up till now the protein based agents are found to be better suited for making FC, until we find a synthetic or plant based one that has a better performance.
-Depending on how well they are refined, they can have a shorter shelf life and produce a smell in the FC.
+Up till now the protein based agents are found to be better suited for making FC.
+Depending on how well they are refined, protein based can have a shorter shelf life and can produce a smell in the FC.
 Each manufacturer claims to have a superior product.
 Some synthetic foams claim to be more stable and pump-able than others.
-I am still looking for a study that compares foaming agents in making a good FC.
-If you know of one please let me know.
+I found one study that compared 3 different foaming agents.
+XXXXXXX

 This type is an alternative if you do not want to use the other types.

 FOAM AGENT ISOCEM S / BN 100% VEGETABLE, ISOCEM S / BN is the new product of the Isocem range, foaming agents for the production of Foam concrete.
 It is more concentrated and 100% plant origin. https://www.isoltech.it This is the only brand I found so far of this type that is why I mention it by name here.

 For suppliers of foaming agents go to Foaming agents